 Explore the vast array of wildlife in the Whitsundays Marine Park.

-Whales visit the Whitsundays every year on their annual migration north during the winter months.
-These magnificent animals can be seen from June to September, and they are a common sight frolicking amongst the islands.
-The warm, calm, protected waters of the Whitsundays are an ideal nursery for the whales to give birth to their calves.
-Whale sightings are a free bonus, and occur almost daily for most boats during these peak winter months.
+Whales visit the Whitsundays every year on their annual migration north from Antarctica during the winter months.
+Whale sightings are a privilege, and during your Yacht Charter it’s an exciting highlight to witness them at play.
 Humpback and pilot whales are the most common species sighted, and ‘Migaloo’ the white humpback whale has also been seen in the Whitsundays for the last few years.
-We ask our charterers to understand Safe Whale Watching Practices, in the Whitsunday Whale Protection Area, vessels can be no closer than 300m to a whale.
+These magnificent creatures can be seen from June to September, and they are a common sight frolicking amongst the islands.
+The warm, calm, protected waters of the Whitsundays are a vitally important breeding ground and ideal nursery for the whales to give birth and rear their calves.
+It’s critical for their continued survival that their ‘nurseries’ are available to them, free from any harassment which may lead to calf mortality.
+We ask our charterers to comply with Safe Whale Watching Practices, in the Whitsunday Whale Protection Area for example, vessels can be no closer than 300m to a whale.
 Whales may approach a boat, in which case the skipper must turn the engines off immediately.
-The Great Barrier Reef Marine Park Authority (GBRMPA)’s website details safe whale watching practices to protect this incredible species and ensure their ongoing survival.
+The Great Barrier Reef Marine Park Authority (GBRMPA)’s website details all of the safe whale watching practices to protect this incredible species and ensure their ongoing survival.
+By following these responsible practices when you’re in the vicinity of whales and dolphins, you’re not only playing a big part in their conservation but you’re also providing a safe environment to watch them.

 We love our turtles and the Whitsunday Islands and Great Barrier Reef are turtle central, with six of the world’s seven marine turtle species cruising through its tropical waters.
 Green, hawksbill and loggerhead sea turtles are the most commonly sighted species here.
 Some females are marathon swimmers, travelling from as far afield as Papua New Guinea, Indonesia and New Caledonia.